chiaraherzog/chiaraherzog.github.io/_news/papers.md

 :tada: :tada: :tada:

-Really excited to announce that my first author paper, looking at DNA methylation in cervical screening samples to detect/risk predict breast cancer, was published in Nature Communications today: [The WID-BC-index identifies women with primary poor prognostic breast cancer based on DNA methylation in cervical samples](https://www.nature.com/articles/s41467-021-27918-w).
+Really excited to announce that my joint-first author paper, looking at DNA methylation in cervical screening samples to detect/risk predict breast cancer, was published in Nature Communications today: [The WID-BC-index identifies women with primary poor prognostic breast cancer based on DNA methylation in cervical samples](https://www.nature.com/articles/s41467-021-27918-w).

 It's part of two papers from our group appearing in Nature Communications today, where we describe the potential of cervical screening samples for individualised risk prediction and detection of [breast](https://www.nature.com/articles/s41467-021-27918-w) and [ovarian cancer](https://www.nature.com/articles/s41467-021-27918-w).